rio de janeiro Christ the Redeemer

 Viewing Platforms

-The bottom of the statue has very big platforms that give the viewer a fantastic experience of watching Rio de Janeiro.
+The bottom of the statue features large platforms that provide the viewer with a fantastic experience of watching Rio de Janeiro.
 It is time for them, but visitors will be the ones who can see as far as Niterói on the other side of the Bay of Guanabara, or the cityscape of Rio.
-It seems like the place is at peak visitors’ attraction during early morning and late evening since the view is the best at these times.
+It seems that the place is at its peak in terms of visitor attraction during early morning and late evening, as the view is best at these times.

 Photography

 Christ the Redeemer belongs to those landmarks that are the most shots everywhere in the world.
-Just below it, tourists can have the most amazing shots with Rio de Janeiro as a background.
-Equally, the nighttime views have unmatched beauty.
+Just below it, tourists can take some of the most amazing shots with Rio de Janeiro as a backdrop.
+Equally, the nighttime views are unmatched in their beauty.

 Cultural and Religious Significance